Welcome to UNICEF USA!

 Advancing creative solutions to mitigate children's suffering

-UNICEF is calling for more support from partners and donors — support that is needed to meet immediate needs and to advance long-term solutions as well.
+UNICEF is calling for more support from partners and donors — support that is needed to meet immediate needs and to advance long-term solutions to the crisis in Ethiopia.
 In Kori, Afar, for example, UNICEF and partners have installed deep water wells powered by solar panels to improve access to the essential resource and bring stability to the community.
 With a more sustainable system now in place in Kori, Fontaine said, "Children can go to school, and that whole vicious cycle of climate change and impact on education, survival and protection of children is being broken."

 Many families across the Horn of Africa region are leaving everything behind as they search for food and water, and children’s lives have been destabilized as a result.
 Without timely intervention, the situation will get worse.
 Urgent action is needed to make sure that millions of at-risk children get the future they deserve.
 Help UNICEF deliver for children impacted by severe drought in Ethiopia and all across the Horn of Africa.
 Donate today.